SciTechCommunity/coding-masterpost/Resources/Masterposts/masterpost1.md

 [CCIE Study Guide](http://www.net130.com/ccie/tech/Sybex%20-%20Cisco%20CCIE%20Book.pdf) | CCIE book.
 Not sure if it’s open source.
 I’ll remove this link if requested.

-[Code Combat](http://codecombat.com/) | Geared towards children, this is a good introudction to programming thinking and helps a younger audience get into the problem solving mindset.
+[Code Combat](http://codecombat.com/) | Geared towards children, this is a good introuduction to programming thinking and helps a younger audience get into the problem solving mindset.

 [Codecademy](https://www.codecademy.com/learn) | Perhaps the most famous site for learning how to code, this is must have for any aspiring computer scientist, web dev, or programmer.
 A smooth UI, dozens of courses, APIs, and fun quizzes if you decide to cough up a bit of money. \$19 is crazy dirt cheap compared to some \$200 courses out there on the web.